yx-huang-cn/yx-huang-cn.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first-year Master of Science candidate in Integrated Circuit Engineering at the School of Integrated Circuits, Southeast University ([SEU](https://www.seu.edu.cn/)), having commenced my graduate studies in the fall semester of 2026.
+I am currently a first-year Master of Science candidate in Integrated Circuit Engineering at the School of Integrated Circuits, Southeast University ([SEU](https://www.seu.edu.cn/)), having started my graduate studies in the fall semester of 2026.
 I am advised by [Prof. Yarui Peng](https://ic.seu.edu.cn/pyr/main.htm).

 My primary research interests are advanced packaging and chiplet design.